Wet or dry season, the NT is beautiful all year round

 The NT has two main seasons, the Wet (November to April) and the Dry season (May to October).
 While we travelled in June, heading up to the Northern Territory outside of peak season still has many advantages for a family holiday.

-During the Wet Season, one of my favourite places in the NT is the Top End.
+During the NT's summer, one of my favourite places is the Top End.
 I won’t lie, it can get a little muggy, however in my book, the pros by far outweigh the cons!
 The rain at this time of year breathes a new found energy into the surrounding beautiful landscapes and wildlife, and brings this part of the world to life.